marikgoldstein/video_interpolants/README.md

 check out main.py and configs.py.
 Main.py just exposes a few basic arguments
 - which dataset
 - which interpolant
-- whether or not to do an overfitting/debugging session (use 0 or 1 and they are converted to False or True)
+- whether or not to do an overfitting/debugging session (overfit arg can be "none" for regular experiment, "batch" for overfitting on a batch, or "one" for overfitting on a batch of one repeated datapoint).
+When overfitting, sampling always uses the overfitting batch for initial frames.
+- whether or not to do a smoke test which sets all settings so that the script finishes quickly (about 100 steps) and you can identify that it loads and finishes without crashing while making sure that sampling, logging, and checkpointing all work.
+Use the ints 1 or 0 for True or False, and the code will convert it to a bool
 - whether to load the model from a model checkpoint (this is just for the main model, the VQVAE is automatically loaded)
 - wandb entity (username) and project name

 The configs file then adds on many things.
 There is a shared section applicable to both datasets, and then separate branches for KTH vs CLEVRER.
 Make sure to edit
 - the location of the data shards